TRAINING CLASS INFORMATION

 ONLINE REGISTRATION FOR APPRENTICES AND BARTENDERS NOT WORKING IN A CBA PROPERTY

-Online Pre-Registration only for those Apprentices and Bartender who are working in a PROPERTY NOT COVERED BY A COLLECTIVE BARGAINING AGREEMENT (CBA) will take place at 8 am, January 13th to January 17th, 2025.
+Online Pre-Registration only for those Apprentices and Bartenders who are working in a PROPERTY NOT COVERED BY A COLLECTIVE BARGAINING AGREEMENT (CBA) will take place from 8 am, July 21st to July 25th, 2025.
 If you register and drop out or get pointed out by the attendance policy, you MUST wait one class cycle before you can register again.

-Payment of ($500) must be made in person at the office by 4 pm, January 17th, 2025, or you will lose your spot.
+Payment of ($500) must be made in person at the office by 4 pm, July 25th, 2025, or you will lose your spot.
 Verification of employment must be presented at the time of payment.
-You must work at least 3 days/week (20 hours/week) to be eligible.
-Verification must include a Recent Pay-Stub, and one of the following documents: letter from employer; work schedule; an employee badge; paperwork identifying position as that of a bartender or apprentice bartender (bar back); and a Recent pay stub.
+You must work at least 3 days/week (24 hours/week) to be eligible.
+Verification must include a Recent pay stub and one of the following documents: a letter from the employer, work schedule; an employee badge; paperwork identifying position as that of a bartender or apprentice bartender (bar back); and a Recent pay stub.
 Those who are working in a property not covered by a collective bargaining agreement will also pay another ($500) to CALV at Orientation.

 Registration fees will ONLY be taken between the hours of